opensource4you/astraea/README.md

 11. --partitioner: the partitioner to use in producers
 12. --jmx.servers: the jmx server addresses of the brokers
 13. --key.distribution: Name of the distribution.
 Available distribution names: "uniform", "zipfian", "latest".
 Default: (No key)
+14. --CSV.path: A path to place the CSV file.
+Default: "./"

 ---